EutechCybernetic/lucy-pro-documentation/mde.md

 To invoke the metadata explorer for a specific object, click the image:: images/mdeicon.png in that object's details screen.
 This will also work for any Lucy model instance details screen.

 The icon is also present in quick-info bubbles.
-You can also manually invoke it from a custom ui using the [axnmde](axnmde) action.
+You can also manually invoke it from a custom ui using the [Show Metadata Explorer](uis.rst#axnmde) action.

 The metadata explorer shows connections between objects automatically.
 If your model instance is connected to another object through an attribute, that connection will be shown.